Ancient History of Madhya Pradesh

 - Soon after the defeat of Prithvi Raj Chauhan, their dynasty declined.

 - Madhya Pradesh witnessed up and downfalls of various empires from time to time.
 It has always been a perfect place for any kingdom to flourish.
-Chandelas and some few small rulers were last one to rule the Madhya Pradesh in the Ancient period of history.
+Chandelas and some small rulers were the last ones to rule Madhya Pradesh in the Ancient period of history.